ZhangxinruBIT/CarveMix/README.md

       "CarveMix: A Simple Data Augmentation Method for Brain Lesion Segmentation".
 Medical Image Computing and Computer Assisted Intervention(MICCAI),2021.

+Please also cite this paper if you are using CarveMix for your research!

       @InProceedings{10.1007/978-3-030-87193-2_19,
       author="Zhang, Xinru
       and Liu, Chenghao